SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites_win.md

 jupyter lab
 ```

+### Exercise 1 - Defect Detection

 Jupyter will start in your default browser.
 In the lefthand side pane, navigate to: <br>

 btp-ai-sustainability-bootcamp > src > ai-models > defect-detection > exercises <br>

 and double click on defect-detection-part1.ipynb to open it.
+Follow through the notebook instructions.

+### Exercise 2 - Sound classification

+Jupyter will start in your default browser.
+In the lefthand side pane, navigate to: <br>

+btp-ai-sustainability-bootcamp > src > ai-models > predictive-maintenance > exercises <br>

-Then please follow through the notebook instructions.
+and double click on sound-classification-part1.ipynb to open it.
+Follow through the notebook instructions.